rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 Or get two, or three.
 They're cheap, small, and light.
 They carry thousands of books.
 They're a pleasure to read, because they don't blast bright light at you like iPads, monitors, and TV's.
-Rid yourself of the romantic idea that books must be touchable paper things that you can sniff.
-They're just dead trees collecting dust in your living room, and you'll be really sorry when you move to a new house.
+Rid yourself of the romantic idea that books must be touchable, sniffable, paper objects.
+They're just dead trees collecting dust in your living room, and you'll be really sorry when you move to a new house and have to carry them down four flights of stairs.
+The content is what matters.

 ### Read everywhere